CollaboratingPlatypus/PetaPoco/README.markdown

 		[PetaPoco.Column] public string content { get; set; }
 	}

-(this works great with partial classes, put all your table binding stuff in one .cs file and calculated and other useful properties can be added with out thinking about the ORM layer).
+This works great with partial classes.
+Put all your table binding stuff in one .cs file and calculated and other useful properties can be added in a separate file with out thinking about the data layer).

 ### Hey!
 Aren't there already standard attributes for decorating a POCO's database info?

 Well I could use them but there are so few that PetaPoco supports that I didn't want to cause confusion over what it could do.

 ### Hey!
-Wait a minute... they're not POCO objects?
+Wait a minute... they're not POCO objects!

 Your right, the attributes really do break the strict concept of [POCO](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object), but if you can live with that they really do making working with PetaPoco easy.